Discover more from Tango.vc

 We held an open LP Q&A, and here are the notes.

 My anchor LPs helped me raise enough to start deploying quickly.
 I think it’s an incredible signal of support when my past investors in my startup back this new fund.
 This includes Roy Bahat from Bloomberg Beta, Trevor Blackwell from Y Combinator, and Lee Hower from NextView ventures.
-We have $2.2M committed and have deployed $1.1M deployed across the investments below.

 Companies & Performance